munas-git/BankCampaign-Propensity/README.md

 **4. Enhance Data Quality \& Monitoring**

 - Regularly review and update customer data to maintain segmentation accuracy.
-- Try to find out the education levels an outreach method of those currently unknown
+- Try to find out the education levels and outreach methods of those currently unknown
 - Monitor for outliers and update exclusion thresholds as needed to keep the model robust.